 Where Can You Buy Maine Coon Kittens?

-There are a variety of places that you can buy a Maine Coon kitten, some of which are more legitimate and ethical, than others.
+There are a variety of places where you can buy a Maine Coon kitten, some of which are more legitimate and ethical, than others.
 These include the following:

 - Registered Maine Coon Breeders

 - Backyard Breeders